don/cordova-plugin-ble-central/README.md

 Future versions should return ArrayBuffers for all binary data.
 Currently, Android returns an int array for binary data.

-Ideally a common format (map or array) would be returned across platforms in future versions.
+Ideally a common format (map or array) would be returned for both platforms in future versions.
 If you have ideas, please contact me.

 ## Android